Home/Insights/IPO Analysis

 Institutional investors and others25.1%

-The founder group holds 74.9% pre-IPO — a high concentration that means meaningful dilution is required to meet exchange float norms, while Agnishwar retains decisive control post-listing.
+The founder group holds 74.9% pre-IPO.
+SEBI mandates a minimum 25% public float at listing — meaning the IPO structure must deliver at least 25% to public shareholders through some combination of the ₹750 crore fresh issue and ₹250 crore OFS.
+Post-IPO promoter holding will depend on the final price band and dilution math, but founder control is expected to remain decisive.
 One governance flag worth noting: Vishnu Jayaprakash, a family member, serves as Non-Executive Director.
 Related-party governance on a founder-controlled board will be a standard diligence question from institutional investors.

 The positive read: founder alignment is genuine.
 At ₹4,000–5,000 crore target valuation, the founder's economic interest is overwhelmingly tied to IPO execution and post-listing performance.
 The governance risk is not misaligned incentives — it is the absence of countervailing board voices in the critical pre-IPO period.